MicrosoftDocs/quantum-docs/articles/hybrid-computing-interactive.md

 ### [Qiskit](#tab/tabid-qiskit)

-1. First, you need to import an additional modules from `azure-quantum` and `qiskit`.
-Next, you create a `provider` object with your Quantum workspace information.
+1. First, you need to import additional modules from `azure-quantum` and `qiskit`.
+Next, create a `provider` object with your Quantum workspace information.

     ```python
     from qiskit import QuantumCircuit